status-im/status-mobile/doc/FDROID.md

 * `CurrentVersion` - Same as the new `versionName` added
 * `CurrentVersionCode` - Same as the `versionCode` added

-Then submit a merge request to the [fdroid/fdroiddata](https://gitlab.com/fdroid/fdroiddata) repository.
+Then submit a merge request with `Draft: ` prefix to the [fdroid/fdroiddata](https://gitlab.com/fdroid/fdroiddata) repository.
+Prefix is necessary to avoid F-Droid people merging the PR before it's ready.

 :warning: __WARNING__: Currently GitLab PR builds will fail due to running as `root` instead of `vagrant` and failing to install Nix.